thinktecture/software-architecture-summit-2018-pwa-wasm/wasm/04_mono_wasm_sample/README.md

 ## Step 3

-Start a web server from the sample directory (where index.html is), e.g. with the provided Python script:
+Start a web server from the sample directory (where index.html is, i.e. the build folder), e.g. with the provided Python script:

 ```
 python server.py
 ```